-We will deliver the notes against payment therefor in New York, New York on July 25, 2014, which is the fifth scheduled business day following the date of this pricing supplement and of the pricing of the notes.
+We expect to deliver the notes against payment therefor in New York, New York on or about June 30, 2015, which is the fifth scheduled business day following the date of this pricing supplement and of the pricing of the notes.
 Under Rule 15c6-1 of the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade notes on any date prior to three business days before delivery will be required, by virtue of the fact that the notes will initially settle in five business days (T + 5), to specify alternative settlement arrangements to prevent a failed settlement.
+Accordingly, purchasers who wish to trade notes on any date prior to three business days before delivery will be required, by virtue of the fact that the notes are initially expected to settle in five business days (T + 5), to specify alternative settlement arrangements to prevent a failed settlement.

-Conflicts of interest: We own, directly or indirectly, all of the outstanding equity securities of JPMS.
-The net proceeds received from the sale of the notes will be used, in part, by JPMS or its affiliates in connection with hedging our obligations under the notes.
+Conflicts of interest: JPMS has a "conflict of interest" within the meaning of FINRA Rule 5121 in any offering of the notes in which it participates because we own, directly or indirectly, all of the outstanding equity securities of JPMS and because the net proceeds received from the sale of the notes will be used, in part, by JPMS or its affiliates in connection with hedging our obligations under the notes.
 The offering of the notes will comply with the requirements of Rule 5121 of Financial Industry Regulatory Authority, Inc. ("FINRA") regarding a FINRA member firm's underwriting of securities of an affiliate.
 In accordance with FINRA Rule 5121, neither JPMS nor any other affiliated agent of ours may make sales in the offering of the notes to any of its discretionary accounts without the specific written approval of the customer.

-Calculation agent: JPMS CUSIP no.: 48127DTC2 ISIN no.: US48127DTC29
+Calculation agent: JPMS

+CUSIP no.: 48125UXJ6

+ISIN no.: US48125UXJ68